jongdeokjang/hackathon.prompt/geapto/fridge_main_prompt_example.md

   "comment": "Here's a vegetarian pasta recipe.
 It's been sent to the Flavorly AI platform.", "narrative": "An image of uncooked pasta with garlic and tomatoes."
 }

+{
+  "responseType": "showInside",
+  "comment": "Displaying the inside of the refrigerator now.", "narrative": "unknown"
+}